Yasas9029/ai-design-engineering-cc-plugins/README.md

 ## The Solution

-This plugin provides six expert personas that work together to create cohesive, resilient agentic systems:
+This plugin provides six expert personas that work together to create cohesive, resilient agentic systems.
+Rather than optimizing for raw generation speed, each persona is designed to reason about intent, tradeoffs, and long-term system health.

 - **Blueprompt** — Transform rough ideas into structured specifications
 - **Brooks** — Design with human-first Jobs To Be Done methodology